 #2 – Grasshopper – The Best for Solopreneurs and Small Teams

-It allows users to make their business appear larger through automatic greetings that refer customers to other departments.
-Users can even pay a small fee to have a professional voice actor record their greeting.
+Not only can you keep your personal and business numbers separate while using one device, but you can make your fledgling or small business appear larger through automatic greetings that refer customers to other departments.
+Grasshopper users can even pay a small fee to have a professional voice actor record their greeting.

 Grasshopper lets users set up a local number, a toll-free number, or import a current number depending on their needs.
 It also has a vanity number option.
 Examples of vanity numbers are “1-800-FITNESS” or “1-800-PLUMBER.”